 While full-time student status is preferred, students may enroll in a part-time program of study.
 During the fall and spring semesters, a minimum full-time program is 12 hours of credit per semester.
-A program of 19 semester hours or more must be approved by the Assistant Dean for Undergraduate Public Health.
+A program of 19 semester hours or more must be approved by the Director of Undergraduate Programs.
 For Summer Session 1 (four-week) and Summer Session 2 (eight-week), UIC considers a total aggregate of 6 semester hours as the minimum number necessary to constitute full-time enrollment.
-A program of 13 semester hours or more during the summer session must be approved by the Assistant Dean for Undergraduate Public Health.
+A program of 13 semester hours or more during the summer session must be approved by the Director of Undergraduate Programs.